Skip to main content

 • You can remove all users if needed, but at least one admin is required if any users are present.

-• Agent restrictions for users only apply when using the API with user authentication (username/password) or when navigating the platform UI.
+• Agent restrictions for users only apply when using the API with user authentication (username/password) or when navigating within Serenity* AI Hub platform.

 • When using the API with an API Key, only the permissions or roles of the API Key are considered, not the user-based restrictions.